Skip to main content

 (b) Inventor rights and obligations

-(i) Confidential disclosure of the invention to the general counsel shall precede an inventor's public disclosure, publication of information concerning an invention, discovery, or innovation.
-Once an invention, discovery or innovation is reduced to practice, an invention disclosure form shall be promptly submitted by the inventor to the general counsel.
-Invention disclosure forms are available from the general counsel or on the university website.
+(i) Confidential disclosure of the invention to the general counsel must precede an inventor's public disclosure, publication of information concerning a discovery, innovation, or invention.
+Once a discovery, innovation, or invention is reduced to practice, an invention disclosure form shall be promptly submitted by the inventor to the general counsel.
+The invention disclosure form is available through the office of general counsel and on the university website.

-(ii) University requires that researchers maintain adequate laboratory notebooks which document critical information about the discovery or invention.
-Guidelines for the format of these laboratory notebooks are outlined in attachment "C." Notebooks and other materials pertaining to research activities leading to a patent application are the property of university and will remain at university even after termination of employment.
+(ii) The university requires that researchers maintain adequate laboratory notebooks documenting critical information about the discovery or invention.
+Notebooks and other materials pertaining to research activities leading to a patent application are the property of university and will remain at university even after termination of employment.

 (iii) The inventor shall assign title to the invention, discovery, or innovation to university.